William E. Butler: Recognition and awards

 He was awarded a Certificate of Honor by the International Union of Jurists (CIS) in 1996 and 2005 for services to Russian law and in June 2003, the G. I. Tunkin Medal by the Russian International Law Association for services to international law (2003).
 Other awards include a Certificate of Honor by the Russian Association of Maritime Law (2003), the Ivan Fedorov Medal and Diploma for services to Anglo-Russian cultural relations (2004) and a Certificate of Honor of the Russian Association of International Law (2007).

 Bibliophily and bookplate collecting

-Butler has gathered a collection of bookplates and penned a number of books on this subject, including:
+Butler has gathered a collection of bookplates and written a number of books on this subject, including: